MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

    This address is called the **exception vector** for that exception.

 The code pointed by the exception vector is named **exception handler**.
-This means that for all exceptions, including hardfaults, a dedicated exception handler can be configured.
+Therefore, a dedicated exception handler can be configured for all exceptions, including hardfaults.

 Possible exceptions can be: